By Melissa McLaughlin

 The only way into heaven is this: If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 Romans 10:29

 You cannot earn your way into heaven.
 You cannot buy it.
 It is a gift that is offered by Jesus.
 You can only receive it as a free gift.

 After believing in Jesus as my Savior and Lord, I have peace in this life.
 Why?
 Because even on my worst day, even if I am ready to take my last breath, even if bombs are dropping from the sky overhead, even if this weary world is coming to an end, as a believer in Jesus, I still know this…

 *God created me.

 *Jesus saved me from hell and suffered the penalty for my sins.

 *Jesus sent his Holy Spirit to live in me, to transform me and help me follow Him.

-*Jesus wrapped me in his goodness and perfectness, so that is how God sees me now.
+*Jesus wrapped me in his goodness and righteousness, so that is how God sees me now.

 *Jesus won a place for me in His eternal family in heaven with God.

-No matter what else happens to me, Jesus has given me all of this.
-As a Christian, I have a peace that passes all understanding in this life.
+No matter what else happens to me, Jesus has given me these eternal blessings.
+Therefore, as a Christian, I have peace that passes all understanding.